vincentmader/v2.mader.xyz/README.md

     ./FlaskApp/config.py

 and initialize the path variables.
+You also need to create the file

+    ./.env

+and define your application secret key (used for encryption).
+This file is loaded from

+    ./flaskapp.wsgi

+and should look like this:

+    SECRET_KEY="<your secret key goes here>"